-Georgia Mills Jessup became the Anacostia Neighborhood Museum's first artist-in-residence soon after the Museum opened in 1967.
+Georgia Mills Jessup became the Anacostia Neighborhood Museum's first artist-in-residence soon after the Museum opened.
 During her tenure (1968-1970), curators had already begun research for a series of exhibits about the history of Anacostia, the Museum's southeastern Washington, DC neighborhood.
 Jessup's heritage was strikingly similar to that of Anacostia.
 She traced her ancestry to Native American (Pamunkey, rather than Natchotank, or Nacostan, from which "Anacostia" is derived), African American, and European forebearers.

 |Jessup was born in Washington, DC on March 19, 1926, the thirteenth of eighteen children in an artistically-inclined family.
 Her mother chose the practicality of hairdressing over her dream of becoming an opera singer, while her father worked as a builder.
 Jessup attended racially segregated District of Columbia public schools, whose legacy of art education dated to the late nineteenth-century, when Director of Drawing Thomas W. Hunster (1851-1929) created an innovative arts curriculum that offered instruction at every level of the city’s African American schools, from kindergarten to the post-secondary teacher training program.|